Experiencing Diwali festival in India

 The third day is Diwali and the most important day where families and friends come together, exchange gifts and lit up diyas, small oil lamps that last for the whole night.
 Later at night, people go out onto the streets and light the fireworks and crackers to celebrate New Years Eve.
 The day after, New Year’s Day, relatives and good friends visit each other and exchange sweets and also gifts.
 The fifth day and last day is called ‘Bhai Dooj’ (the second day of the New Year, dedicated to brothers), this is when sisters cook for their brothers, put ‘teekas’ (red dots) on their foreheads and take their blessings and bond.

-What are the Best Places to celebrate the Diwali Festival?
+What are the best placed to celebrate the Diwali Festival

 A home stay in North India would be the ideal way to experience Diwali in India.
 You can go to Varanasi and watch the amazing aarti and let off fireworks by the Ganges River.
 Jaipur’s markets are completely lit up and an absolute visual delight during Diwali.
 Goa has a crazy Diwali gambling scene and a special tradition of burning effigies of the demon Narakasura.
 Amritsar, although essentially Sikh, is known for its Diwali celebrations, especially at the Golden Temple.
 It doesn’t necessarily matter where in North India you celebrate, just make sure to not travel on the day of Diwali and stay with a Hindu family and not at some big hotel to really experience the Diwali festival to the fullest.

 Happy Diwali!
-Colourful, vibrant and full of beautiful lights, everyone is invited to join in on the festivities – Credit: NDTV
+Colourful, vibrant and full of beautiful lights, everyone is invited to join in on the festivities – Credit: NDTVPlan your trip